samicemalone/android-vlc-remote/README.md

 ##Requirements
 This fork has increased the minimum API version on which it will run.
 It now requires Ice Cream Sandwich (API 14).
 Any pull requests are welcome to increase compatibility.

-This has been tested with VLC 1.1, VLC 2.0.6, and VLC 2.1.0-pre1 nightlies.
+This has been tested with VLC 1.1, VLC 2.0.x, VLC 2.1 and VLC 2.2.0 nightlies.

 ##Changes